Learn about the crisis of missing and murdered indigenous women.

 Engage in a career that means so much more than an income.
 Join a social enterprise, become your own boss, and help bring freedom to others.

-This Sunday, April 22nd is Earth Day.
-Celebrate by learning about environmental sustainability and its relationship with ethical, fair trade materials.
+This Earth Day, celebrate by learning about environmental sustainability and its relationship with ethical, fair trade materials.

 Summer is just around the corner for many of us in the Northern Hemisphere.
 Make sure you’re prepared for warm days spent relaxing in the sun with an updated summer reading list of anti-slavery books!